 - The point of impact is the center of gravity, so you’ll want to place half of your weight there if possible.

-- Think about how you will be using the spear and select a shape that will give you range and speed as well as force.
+- Think about how you will use the spear and select a shape that will give you range, speed, and force.

 - All spears have front ends with fine edges, so that’s where we will start by tracing a new shape for our tip.